In this section you will learn everything you need to know about capturing your learnings and sharing insights with your team via Stories.

 A: You can connect multiple Stories together by clicking on the connections icon in the Story editor.
 You can then share a link to your Story with your team, who will be able to view a read-only version of your connected Stories.

-Stories can also be organized with labels - this allows you to assign a common theme to a group of Stories, which can also be optionally connected.
-An example of common labels would be “Initial Research Findings”, “User Interviews Summary”, “User Testing Insights” to indicate which phase of research the Story relates to.
+Stories can also be organized with labels - this allows you to assign a common label to a set of Stories, which can also be optionally connected.
+An example of common labels would be “Initial Research Findings”, “User Interviews Report”, “User Testing Insights” to indicate which phase of research the Story relates to.

 You can save pre-configured Categories in the Stories list and share them with your colleagues.

-Lastly, you can create a separate Project and all all your stories to its summary and share that project.
+Lastly, you can create a separate Project and all all your stories to its report and share that project.

 - Are attached files in Stories searchable?